 In this case, activating Apple CarPlay in your BMW is a simple coding process.
 You might only need to add a WiFi antenna, to allow connecting your iPhone to your BMW.
 In less than an hour you'll be able to use popular navigation, music and messaging apps on your iDrive screen, without making any physical changes to your vehicle.

 F30s that don't allow activating BMW-original CarPlay will be compatible with BimmerTech's CarPlay MMI Prime retrofit, a hardware upgrade that adds support for CarPlay and Android Auto.
-Unlike factory CarPlay, CarPlay MMI Prime connects to your iPhone using an Apple white cable, so doesn't require a WiFi antenna.
+CarPlay MMI Prime is fully wireless for all iPhones, however you do need to use the cable if you have an Android phone that does not support wireless Android Auto.
 The CarPlay interface is also displayed full-screen by default, as opposed to the split-screen display of the factory CarPlay option.
 Check which CarPlay option is compatible with your F30.

 If you or your family use Android phones, our CarPlay MMI Prime also comes with Android Auto, making it an easy way to add Android Auto to your BMW.